sivaram143/sivaram143.github.io/resume.md

 *   **Marube Systems** (Viskhapatnam, India)

     *Software Engineer*, May, 2012  - Aug, 2013

-    - Write the html forms
+    - write the html forms
     - Integrating forms with PHP / MySql
     - Design and Develop the code
+    - Testing the web-application
+    - Involving in fixing bugs

 Education
 ---------